greenstick/bootstrapping-package-management-on-exacloud/README.md

 Pretty nifty, eh?

 And as an added bonus, if you've ever had errors compiling packages on ExaCloud due to unsupported (old) compilers, the setup has been designed to resolve these issues as well.
+That said, the compiler issues seems to have been resolved by recent upgrades to ExaCloud.

 ### Uhhh...This Don't Work
 If you run into any issues or have questions, please create an [Issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/new) and I'll try and address them promptly – the aim is to make this guide as easy to use and straightforward as possible.